thalvari/SpamReviewGenerator/docs/project_report.md

 ### 7.2 Naïve Bayes classifier

-Our team also devised a [spamfilter](https://github.com/thalvari/SpamReviewGenerator/blob/master/spamfilter/Spamfilter.java) of its own to test the spam generator.
+Our team also devised a [spam filter](https://github.com/thalvari/SpamReviewGenerator/blob/master/spamfilter/Spamfilter.java) of its own to test the spam generator.
 The filter is based on email spam/ham data from the Apache SpamAssassin project, not exactly reviews, but distinct data from what we have used as training data regardless.
 We hypothesised that the naïve bayes technique would perform poorly at identifying bot reviews created by our methods.
 This, we figured, is due to the fact that spam in this very simple filter is mainly identified by keywords, not context or grammar, whereas vocabulary wise the contents of our data set and reviews generated using our algorithm would be expected to be identical.

 The test results seem to support the above hypothesis: both real-life reviews and our own bot reviews get very similar spamicity scores.
 This is also in agreement with the results in the Review Sceptic test.